 12. Pour the almond topping over the cake batter and spread it in an even layer with the back of a spoon.

-14. Allow the cake to cool to room temperature.
+14. Allow the cake to cool.
 Then remove the cake from the baking pan.
-Use a serrated knife to cut the cooled cake in half horizontally.
-Lift the top half off and set it aside.
+Use a serrated knife to cut the cake in half horizontally.

 - You can also bake this cake in a rectangular 9-inch by 13-inch baking pan.
-I’d suggest to grease the pan then line it with parchment paper that hangs over the sides.
-This will make it easier to lift the baked cake out of the pan to slice it and add the filling.
+I’d suggest to grease the pan then line it with parchment paper that hangs over the sides, which makes it easier to lift the baked cake out of the pan to slice and fill it.

 - Instead of messing around with making homemade pastry cream, you could replace the filling with vanilla pudding.